neha45556/geolocatedTweets/README.md

 ## Instructions on how to deploy the system
 Run ./crawler.sh to procure the data from the tweets then compile the indexer with `./compile_indexer.sh` and run it with `./run_indexer.sh`.
 This will store the index files in the `index` folder.
+Then run streamer.py

 ## A web-application (e.g. Web Archive)